NASVJ/ball_trajectoryPINN/README.md

 practice  pinn codes
-it's a learning project inspired by an existing idea Refered the original PINN paper by Raissi et al , code by Vizuara would like to implement different parameters ,diferent planet and see and learn how Pinn works
+it's a learning project inspired by an existing idea Refered the original PINN paper by Raissi et al , code by Vizuara but my curve is overfitting covering even noisy data points would like to implement different parameters ,diferent planet and see and learn how Pinn works